nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ## Uppercase Words

-Words in `UPPER_CASE` are the parameters to be supplied by the user.
+Words in `UPPER_CASE` are the parameters that you can specify.

 e.g. in `add -n NAME`, `NAME` is a parameter which can be used as `add -n John Doe`.